Saint George SC: Academy

 In 2017, Saint George finished construction on Yidnekahew Tessema Sport Academy, the club's first youth academy, in the city of Bishoftu.
 The academy is named after Yidnekahew Tessema, a former Saint George and Ethiopian national team player who rose to prominence in African football as CAF president (1972 -1987).
 The academy, built at a cost of over 60 million ETB, lies on 24,000 hectares of land and is expected to accommodate over 100 youth players at one time.
 The facilities at the academy include: two football pitches, a cafeteria, a conference center, a game room, dressing rooms,a modern medical center, a gym, and dormitories.
 The club has an Under 17 (U17) football team.

 Grounds

 Saint George plays its home matches at Addis Ababa Stadium, also known as Yidnekachew Tessema Stadium.
-Due to it being the largest international standard stadium in the area, the ground is shared with many other Addis Ababa-based clubs including Ethiopian Coffee, Defense, Addis Ababa City, EEPCO, and formerly CBE SA.
+Due to it being the largest international standard stadium in the area, the ground is shared with many other Addis Ababa-based clubs including Ethiopian Coffee, Mechal, Addis Ababa City, Ethio Electric, and formerly CBE SA.

 Since 1999, fee-paying supporters have owned St. George.
 In November 2007, the club had finished raising funds and would begin construction of a new stadium.
 Budgeted at 312 million Birr, 80% of the cost would be covered by Sheik Mohammed Al Amoudi with the balance to be contributed by the club's supporters.